 It’s not often you see a room full of teenagers held in rapt attention while someone gives a history lesson, but sitting in the Dr. Eells Underground Railroad Home, Board Member Dave Oakley painted a compelling picture for the visiting students from the Quincy Teen REACH program.

-As Charley dove into the mighty flowing river that night for a dangerous nearly mile- long swim, few would have suspected that his intended destination would be the home of this prominent physician.
-However, Charley would, as hundreds of slaves before him had, head for that doorstep with the hope that it would be the first stop on his way to freedom.
+As Charley crossed the river that night, few would have suspected that his intended destination would be the home of this prominent physician.
+However, Charley would head for that doorstep with the hope that it would be the first stop on his way to freedom.

 “So he just swam across the whole river?” interjects a teen audience member named Aleirra.
 “Wasn’t that dangerous?”

 Indeed, it was dangerous, explained Oakley.
 In the 1840’s there were no dams so the river was not necessarily as wide or deep as it is now.
 In fact, if the water was low it was likely possible for someone to walk across much of the river until the channel and get mud between their toes!
 It’s not hard to see that Charley was already taking an enormous risk just setting off for Illinois with low or high waters.

 Of course, Charley wasn’t the only one taking a major risk that night.
 Each time Dr. Eells took in a runaway slave, gave them provisions or moved them on to the next location on the Underground Railroad, he was risking his life and livelihood for a stranger.